Solar Farms: Protecting Homes, Property Value, Views & the Environment While Reaping Solar Energy Benefits

 WHAT IS A SOLAR FARM

-A solar farm usually covers several acres of land with solar panels as opposed to small solar panel installations on home rooftops or adjoining yards.
+A solar farm, also known as a solar garden and by other names, usually covers several acres of land with solar panels as opposed to small solar panel installations on home rooftops or adjoining yards.
 The solar farms which tend to cause concern are the larger installation generating two megawatts or more.
 A megawatt is sufficient to power 150 to 200 homes.

 Since four- to eight-acres of photovoltaic panels are needed to produce one megawatt of energy most farms cover 8- to 16-acres or more.
 In our home state of Maryland, solar farms cover 6- to 130-acres.